-The auxiliary (AUX) jack is an audio input jack, which allows the user to plug in a portable device such as an MP3/WMA player, cassette player, or microphone and utilize the vehicle's audio system to amplify the source 1 and play through the vehicle speakers.
+The auxiliary (AUX) jack is an audio input jack, which allows the user to plug in a portable device, such as an

+MP3 player, or cassette player, and utilize the vehicle's audio system to amplify the source and play through the vehicle speakers.

-Pressing the AUX button will change the mode to auxiliary device if the AUX jack is connected.
+Pressing the DISC/AUX button will change the mode to auxiliary device if the AUX jack is connected.

-NOTE: The AUX device must be turned on and the device's volume set to the proper level.
+NOTE: The AUX device must be turned on and the device's volume set to proper level.
 If the AUX audio is not loud enough, turn the device's volume up.
 If the AUX audio sounds distorted, turn the device's volume down.